phone: (716) 839-8329

 Bachelor of Science (B.S.) programs in Accounting and dual (B.S./M.S.) degrees in Accounting/ Professional Accountancy are accredited programs.
 You can find Accounting accreditation information in our catalog.

 The mission of the Accounting program is to prepare students with the essential intellectual qualities for success through targeted studies in accounting and business, experiential learning, and broad-based education necessary for ethical and professional accomplishment.
 We will also guide students in the development of personal qualities and norms that support success in a competitive global environment.

 Student Learning Outcomes

-Upon completion of the Undergraduate Accounting Program, the graduate will be able to:
+Upon completion of the Undergraduate Accounting Program:

 Master’s Student Learning Outcomes: